Course Enquiries - UK

 You can contact your tutor/supervisor for additional support by email or phone.

 We welcome qualifications from around the world.
 English language qualifications for international students: IELTS score of 6.0 or Cambridge Proficiency or Advanced Grade C.

-If you are a mature student and your qualifications fall short of those above, your application may still be considered if you can provide evidence of working in an educational setting.
-An interview and a written task will be used to assess your suitability.
+If you are a mature student and your qualifications fall short of those above, your application may still be considered on the basis on your work experience in an educational setting.

 International (non Home/EU) applicants should follow our international how to apply guide.

 Once we have made you an offer, you can apply for accommodation.
 You can rent from LSBU and you’ll deal directly with the university, not third party providers.
 That means we can guarantee you options to suit all budgets, with clear tenancy agreements and all-inclusive rents that include insurance for your personal belongings, internet access in each bedroom and on-site laundry facilities.

 Or, if you’d rather rent privately, we can give you a list of landlords – just ask our Accommodation Service.

 Read more about applying for accommodation at LSBU.